gmalmquist/too-powerful-macros/README.md

 3. macro calls
 4. constant references
 5. external compilers
+6. plugins

 Steps 3 and 4 are run repeatedly until no changes are made, thus supporting recursion.
 Currently the recursion depth is hard-coded to a maximum limit of 10.

 ## TODO
 - Allow commandline specified recursion limit.